At the main Primary School:

 Pupils have access to secure outside areas for play, trampoline areas, cookery room, gardening area, an interactive sensory room, a soft play- room, an ICT suite and a hall.

-Off-site provision includes: Lady Allen Adventure Playground, Putney swimming pool, visits to the local area (e.g. shops) and trips on the Fun Bus.
+Off-site provision includes: Lady Allen Adventure Playground, Putney swimming pool, visits to the local area such as the shops and trips on the Fun Bus.
 Pupils may also take part in themed based outings and visits to use the facilities at the Secondary School site in Roehampton.
 When involving pupils in offsite trips the learning and sensory needs and level of enjoyment for each pupil is considered.